Game Review - 'The Elder Scrolls V: Skyrim'

 'The Elder Scrolls V: Skyrim', available from Amazon

-Developed by Bethesda Softworks, the games of the Elder Scrolls series has become famous for the impressively large and incredibly detailed worlds presented to the player, and the open-ended play style that gives you the freedom to explore in any way you wish.
+Developed by Bethesda Softworks, the games of the Elder Scrolls series have become famous for the impressively large and incredibly detailed worlds presented to the player, and the open-ended play style that gives you the freedom to explore in any way you wish.
 Each has also sought to improve on the others in every way – with constant refinement of the game-play, improvements on graphics and presentation, as well perfecting the art of creating a highly detailed world to explore.
 This means that not only are Bethesda hoping to release something that will be an incredible experience for fans of RPGs, but they are trying to improve on a series that already includes some incredible games.

 The setting this time is the province of Skyrim, in the far north of the Empire – a harsh and rugged land which is the homeland of the Nords, a harsh and rugged people with heavy influences drawn from Viking culture.
 Skyrim is a cold and unforgiving land, home to an impressive collection of dangerous creatures, while at the same time possessing a stark beauty – which is exactly as it should be.
 You can expect to see snow-capped mountains reaching far above you at all times – and should you decide to climb to the summit of one of these mountains, which is of course an option in an Elder Scrolls game, you will be treated to a view of the land stretching out far beneath you.

 However, Skryim is also a land torn apart by an escalating civil war, as representatives and supporters of the Empire fight against a growing number of native Nords who wish to see Skyrim break away and stand on its own.
 And, it is also a land under an even graver threat, as an prophecy foretelling the return of ancient dragons seems to be coming true.